Prajeet-Shrestha/pawtato-heroes-stats/DEPLOYMENT.md

 - Production: `https://your-project.vercel.app`
 - Preview deployments for each git push

+### Update Metadata URLs

+Once you know your production URL, update `index.html`:

+1. Replace all instances of `https://pawtato-heroes-stats.vercel.app/` with your actual URL
+2. Update Open Graph and Twitter card URLs

+### Add Social Media Image (Optional)

+Create an Open Graph image for better social media sharing:

+1. Create a 1200x630px image showcasing your dashboard
+2. Save it as `/public/og-image.png`
+3. Redeploy

+This will make your dashboard look great when shared on Twitter, Discord, etc!

 ## Performance Notes

 The app includes a large JSON data file (~7MB).
 This is expected and the app will: